• Skip to primary navigation

 But, when cooked incorrectly, the meat can give off a rubbery texture, which is unpleasant to eat.

-In such cases, British ducks tend to be much more delightful and tender, while French ducks tend to be stronger.
+In such cases, British ducks tend to be much more pleasant and tender, while French ducks tend to be stronger.

 Given its versatile nature, it's not easy to pinpoint the entire flavored content of duck messy.